kitadai31/revanced-manager/README.md

 ## Prerequisites
 1. Android 5.0 or higher
 2. ~~Does not work on some ARMv7 (32bit) devices.~~ FIXED on v1.17.5.
-Both ARMv7 and ARMv8 are supported now.
+Both ARMv7 and ARMv8 are supported now!
 3. Android emulators (x86_64 devices) are not supported.
 Use patching methods for PC.
 4. [GmsCore](https://github.com/ReVanced/GmsCore/releases/latest) is required for YouTube and YouTube Music (Only for non-root)